neelkamath/omni-chat-backend/docs/spec.md

 Certain systems (e.g., Twitter DMs) will exist even if our app is a success because the creators of those services want to roll their own.
 The creators of those services will not use our app because they want to be "different" from the other services, even though they'll only build a suboptimal system.
 We can only hope that users on such platforms will prefer to exchange usernames to chat on our platform.

-The core software will be open source so that user requiring libre software (e.g., open source enthusiasts, organizations requiring data to be hosted on their servers) will be able to use the service.
+The core software will be open source so that user requiring FOSS (e.g., open source enthusiasts, organizations requiring data to be hosted on their servers) will be able to use the service.
 Although you can host your own instance, there will be the default free public instance nontechnical users, or people who are just trying it out, use.

 ## Features

 Checkboxes indicate which features have been implemented.

+Since this repo is for the backend, here are recommendations for a frontend dev:
+- Messages consisting solely of a single emoji will have the emoji enlarged.
+- You can require a password or biometric to unlock the app.

 ### Free